LLNL/ExaConstit/README.md

-# ExaConstit App for AM Constitutive Properties Applications
+# ExaConstit App
 ## Author:
+Robert A. Carson

+carson16@llnl.gov

 Steven R. Wopschall

 wopschall1@llnl.gov

-Robert A. Carson

-carson16@llnl.gov
+Jamie Bramwell

+bramwell1@llnl.gov

 Date: Aug.
 6, 2017

-Updated: Feb.
-4, 2019
+Updated: Aug.
+5, 2019

 # Description:
 The purpose of this code app is to determine bulk constitutive properties of metals.
 This is a nonlinear quasi-static, implicit solid mechanics code built on the MFEM library based on an updated Lagrangian formulation (velocity based).